-Students planning on entering the Mathematics and Statistics, MORSE or Data Science degree courses are strongly encouraged to take either AEA or STEP papers, in addition to their A-levels or other qualifications needed to meet our conditional offer.
+Students planning on entering the Mathematics and Statistics, MORSE or Data Science degree courses are strongly encouraged to take an additional Maths paper (STEP, TMUA, AEA, MAT) along with other qualifications needed to meet our conditional offer.
 Some reasons for taking such papers:

 - Mathematics at university is more complex than mathematics at school.
 By preparing for and taking these examinations, you will put yourself in a better position to make a strong start to your degree course.
 We want to see all of our students succeed!